Updated September 18, 2023

 There are three types of memory.
-Working memory is the process that occurs when information is stored temporarily in the short term memory bank, connected to previously learned information, and translated into long-term memory.
+Working memory can be defined as “a limited capacity system allowing for the temporary storage and manipulation of information necessary for such complex cognitive tasks as comprehension, learning and reasoning” (Baddeley, 2000, p.
+418).
 Put more simply, working memory refers to the ability to hold information in the mind and manipulate it while readying it to be stored as long-term memory.
 It is often referred to as the brain’s sticky note or mental workspace.

-Currently, working memory is considered the biggest indicator for academic success.
-“More than 80% of kids with poor working memory fail to achieve expected levels of attainment in either reading or math or both (Gathercole & Alloway, 2008).”
+Working memory is an essential aspect of cognitive function.
+In everyday life, people use their working memory to remember number sequences like phone numbers, pin numbers, and passwords.
+Research on memory and learning shows that working memory also plays a vital role in academic achievement and is considered the biggest indicator of academic success.
+Studies suggest that “80% of kids with poor working memory fail to achieve expected levels of attainment in either reading or math or both” (Gathercole & Alloway, 2008).

 Considering that many students with learning differences have working memory deficits, it is important to provide them with frameworks that reduce the cognitive load and help them complete and manage academic tasks from mathematical problem-solving to language and reading comprehension and written expression (Martinussen & Major 2011).
 Research also shows that students with working memory deficits can demonstrate difficulty planning, problem solving, organizing information, and regulating their ability to monitor their own understanding (Gathercole & Alloway, 2008).